 The business of professional video production is Vichy Ratey’s business!
 The man has already produced young artists like Ryan Hellenbrand, Besart Morina and Ali Delic from the Rap-Hip-Hop milieu.
 His latest focus is on a 13-year-old Offenburg boy called Mike Singer.

 When you watch any of the 15 videos currently on YouTube, you’ll immediately see the expert editing and camera work that marks these small visual masterpieces.
 Mike may be the singing center of these experiments, but Vichy’s photographic creativity looms through the productions!
 Not only that, but Vichy has written many of these entrancing tunes.
-It occurs to me, having watched all of these videos, that we have entered a new era of presenting sprouting singers (Singers, get it!?) to the internet world.
+Having watched all of these videos, it occurs to me that we have entered a new era of presenting sprouting singers (Singers, get it!?) to the internet world.
 No longer do we expect a new Bieber to be discovered, plunking a few guitar chords on an over-sized guitar and romping with his pals.

 The New Era Is VISUAL INNOVATION!!

-Mike is a diminutive, vulnerable looking boy with a fascinating profile; sharp and serious in places, fun-loving and cool in others.
-His singing voice is not the strongest or clearest but it handles the English lyrics and trill notes quite well.
-These videos are a very good start for him, which the view count and admiring comments confirm.
+Mike is a diminutive, vulnerable-looking boy with a fascinating profile; sharp and serious in places, fun-loving and cool in others.
+His singing voice is not the strongest or clearest, but it handles the English lyrics and trill notes quite well.
+These videos are an excellent start for him, which the view count and admiring comments confirm.